 The first craft chocolate maker in India was Naviluna Chocolate, formerly known as Earth Loaf, which started in 2012.
 Mason & Co.
 Chocolate came along in 2014, an operation which has since expanded into Cambodia via two former employees at the company.
 Things started really picking up when Harish and his brother-in-law, Karthikeyan Palaniswami, started their chocolate brands, Regal Plantations and Soklet, in 2015.
 The cacao from their farm won an International Cocoa of Excellence award in 2017.

 Beyond making the Indian news, I think that splash put Indian cacao on a lot of people’s minds.
 As of publication, every chocolate maker in India is using Indian cacao in some capacity.
-Some other chocolate makers in India include M & N Chocolate in Ooty, Toska Chocolate in Ahmedabad, and Pascati Chocolate and La Folie in Mumbai.
-Chitra’m Craft Chocolate, in Coimbatore, is a very young company, started by Arun Viswanathan and his late mother back in 2018.
+Some other chocolate makers in India include M & N Chocolate in Ooty, Toska Chocolate in Ahmedabad, Cocoa Mantra in Hyderabad, and Pascati Chocolate and La Folie in Mumbai.
+Chitra’m Craft Chocolate in Coimbatore is a very young company, started by Arun Viswanathan and his late mother back in 2018.

 The company is known particularly for their inventive and uniquely Indian flavors, such as Green Mango & Chilli, Beetroot Halwa, and Mango Lassi.
 Creativity like this abounds in the local chocolate scene; you can hear more about how these flavors came about in the podcast episode.
 With unknowable numbers of home chocolate makers in India, many of which will undoubtedly graduate to their own brands in the very near future, the number of Indian chocolate makers is due to increase really soon.